nickspinale/nix-tex/README.md

 WORK IN PROGRESS

-Minimalistic TeX distribution within the Nix package manager
+Minimalistic TeX distribution within the Nix package manager based on the TexLive package repository